Oofty Goofty: Later years

 In the late 1890s, Oofty was living in Texas where he sold imitation diamonds and performed odd feats for money.
 In June 1900, he was living in a hotel in Houston, Texas.
 He appears again in the 1920 census, living in a hotel in Houston.
 He last appeared in the 1923 city directory for Houston, by which point he would have been 61 years old.

+Legal issues

+At the age of 23, in June 1885, Borchardt was charged with libel in San Francisco, California, after accusing a man identified as C. Linear of offering him US$200 to burn down Linear's own house.
+A few days later, Borchardt was committed to the Home of the Inebriates, where he was to be examined by insanity commissioners.

+While the case was being investigated, Borchardt's earlier desertion from the United States Army came to the attention of the authorities.
+He was subsequently sentenced to three years in military prison.
+Newspaper reports stated that Borchardt attempted to avoid punishment by feigning epileptic seizures, but the ruse was discovered.
+During his confinement, he also injured himself after jumping from a cliff.
+On September 18, 1885, still aged 23, Borchardt was released from military custody.